CamScottDA/eCommerce-Databricks-Dashboard/README.md

 **Page 4 — Customer Experience Deep Dive**
 - How long delivery takes (P50/P90/P95), how often deliveries are late, and which sellers/regions most contribute to late delivery and weaker review signals.

+## What I discovered from my analysis
+- **Customer revenue concentration is meaningful:** a relatively small subset of subscribers drives a disproportionate share of revenue, making retention and high-value customer experience key levers.
+- **Late delivery is not evenly distributed:** delays tend to cluster among specific sellers and/or pockets of geography, suggesting targeted operational improvements beat broad changes.
+- **Percentiles explain the real delivery experience:** averages hide the long tail—P90/P95 delivery times are the best “customer pain” indicators for reliability expectations.
+- **Month-level rates need volume context:** late-rate spikes can appear in very low-volume months; applying active-month and volume guardrails prevents misleading interpretations.
+- **Drivers shift over time:** top sellers, categories, and payment mix change by month, which supports using monthly slicing for diagnosis and planning (not just overall totals).

 ## Key build decisions
 - **New vs Returning fix:** Classified using stable `subscriber_id` (not a per-order id) to avoid mislabeling all orders as “new.”
 - **Ghost-month handling:** Filtered to active months (months with real revenue/orders) to prevent tail-month nulls/zeros from distorting trends.